top of page

 Natural Resources meetings are currently held on the second Friday of the month at 10:30am (locations vary).

-NATURAL RESOURCES COMMITTEE, NEXT MEETING:
+NATURAL RESOURCES COMMITTEE, NEXT EVENT:

 Scenic Waterway Designation for Paint Creek and its Tributaries